-Coronavirus: India’s tally crosses 74,000, toll rises to 2,415
+Covid-19: Nirmala Sitharaman to give details on economic package at 4 pm; India’s cases over 74,000

 The number of coronavirus cases in India rose to 74,281 on Wednesday morning.
 The country reported 3,525 cases in the last 24 hours.
 The toll reached 2,415.

-The Indian Council of Medical Research will begin a population-based sero survey to estimate the prevalence of Covid-19 infections among Indians.
-The household-level survey will include 24,000 adults, distributed equally over four strata of districts that will be categorised on the basis of cases.
+Finance Minister Nirmala Sitharman will address a press conference at 4 pm to elaborate on the Rs 20 lakh crore-financial package announced by Prime Minister Narendra Modi on Tuesday.

-Meanwhile, Prime Minister Narendra Modi on Tuesday announced a Rs 20 lakh crore financial package to deal with the coronavirus pandemic.
-This package will give a new momentum for India, he said, adding that it is 10% of India’s GDP.
+The Indian Council of Medical Research will begin antibody testing at the household-level to estimate the prevalence of Covid-19 infections among Indians.
+The survey will include 24,000 adults, distributed equally over four strata of districts that will be categorised on the basis of the spread of the infection.

 Covid-19 has infected more than 42.59 lakh people and claimed 2.91 lakh lives, according to the Johns Hopkins University tracker.